 - 1. Employment of alternative sources of water supply.
-The City has investigating Alternative Water Supplies and prepared a study examining a project that would provide for Biscayne Aquifer recharge with highly treated reclaimed water.
-This project was described in the 2013 LEC Plan.
-Although this Biscayne Aquifer recharge project with highly treated reclaimed water appears to be technically feasible, it would appear to not be financially feasible from an economic standpoint due to the stringent water quality requirements established in the Broward County of Ordinances Chapter 27 for water discharged into the ground, surface or marine waters.
+The City has investigated Alternative Water Supplies and prepared a study examining a project that would provide for Biscayne Aquifer recharge with highly treated reclaimed water.
+The "Alternate Water Supply (AWS) Facility Phase II Pilot Study Summary Report", dated October 17, 2011, was prepared by Calvin, Giordano and Associates, Inc. Although this Biscayne Aquifer recharge project with highly treated reclaimed water appears to be technically feasible, it would appear to not be financially feasible from an economic standpoint due to the stringent water quality requirements established in the Broward County of Ordinances Chapter 27 for water discharged into the ground, surface or marine waters.
 Therefore, the City has no plans at this time to implement the Biscayne Aquifer recharge project and is investigating other alternative sources of water supply, such as the use of the C-51 Reservoir, as a contingency plan to meet potential shortfalls. - 2.
-Promotion of water conservation. - 3.
+Promotion of water conservation.
+The City continues to be a participant in both the Broward Water Partnership and Conservation Pays programs. - 3.
 Adherence to Broward County standards for water use including mandates for the use of water-conserving appliances in the construction of new homes, restrictions on the hours of lawn irrigation, and establishment of a Florida Landscape Ordinance. - 4.
-Incorporation of goals, objectives and policies within the Comprehensive Plan that ensure resiliency of existing and future water resources.
+Incorporation of objectives and policies within the Comprehensive Plan that ensure resiliency of existing and future water resources.